-In a recent article in RIS Magazine, Brian Buffini, founder and chairman of Buffini and Co., made a very interesting observation: Despite the fact that 80-90% of real estate buyers start their home search online, how many, when browsing homes online and finding one that they like, would actually go to the next step and click "Add to Shopping Cart?"
+In an article in RIS Magazine, Brian Buffini, founder and chairman of Buffini and Co., made a very interesting observation: Despite the fact that 80-90% of real estate buyers start their home search online, how many, when browsing homes online and finding one that they like, would actually go to the next step and click "Add to Shopping Cart?"

 I originally built my business online and have long been an early adopter of technology.
 Known as a "tech queen" I have long been in favor of using technology to do functionary tasks better, faster, and cheaper.

 The problem is that in the current environment, there seems to be no middle ground.
 On one hand, traditional real estate companies and associations are still telling the public that if they want the hands-on personal care that is the backbone of Buffini's system, the consumer needs to get full-service and can only pay by commission, effectively not allowing them to take advantage of the do-it-yourself opportunities (and cost savings) that the plethora of property search and valuation sites provide.
 And they don't address the fact that many consumers want quality services and may, in fact, want full service, but just don't like paying by the commission.